TempFuser: Learning Agile, Tactical, and Acrobatic Flight Maneuvers Using a Long Short-Term Temporal Fusion Transformer: Experiment

-Table \ref{table:eval} summarizes the performance of the different policies against four types of aircraft, as well as an unseen aircraft, the Su-30.
-We applied four metrics for the quantitative evaluation: win rate (Win), lose rate (Lose), WEZ damage rate (Damage), and the life score of the ownship (Life).
+\textbf{Quantitative Performance:} Table \ref{table:eval} summarizes the performance of the different policies against four types of aircraft, as well as an unseen aircraft, the Su-30.
+We applied four metrics for the quantitative evaluation: win rate (Win), lose rate (Lose), DZ damage rate (Damage), and the life score of the ownship (Life).
 All the metrics are averaged after each episode.
 Our model generally outperforms other baseline models in terms of win and damage rates against different opponent aircraft.
-Among the baseline models, the non-learning DCS-Ace often fell short of reaching the end game (win or lose) and struggled to defeat fighters with higher aerodynamic specifications, such as the Su-27 and Su-30.
+Among the baseline models, the non-learning DCS-Ace often fell short of reaching the end game and struggled to defeat fighters with higher aerodynamic specifications (Su-27/30).
 When it comes to the learnable models, the F-16 and Su-27/30 aircraft present the greatest challenge as an opponent.
 In these scenarios, the ownship is not able to utilize the performance difference between the aircraft based on their aerodynamic specifications.
 Only the policy models that incorporate both long and short-term trajectory inputs (LS-LSTM, TempFuser) demonstrate remarkable successes, achieving a win/damage rate of over $50\%$ against the various types of opponents, including those challenging aircraft.
-However, the performance of the LS-LSTM was notably diminished when encountering the unobserved opponent (Su-30), leading to a significant decrease in win/damage rates to around $60\%$.
+However, the performance of the LS-LSTM was notably diminished when encountering the unobserved opponent, leading to a significant decrease in win/damage rates to around $60\%$.
 Our TempFuser method, on the other hand, exhibits only a minor performance decrement while effectively reducing the opponent's life score by an average of $90\%$, achieving the highest win rate ($86\%$) and life rate ($81\%$).
+TempFuser (w/o LSTM) also shows superior performance but focuses more on defensive maneuvers (highest life rate) and performs less effectively against rapid opponents (Su-27/30) compared to our model.
+This ablation study demonstrates that incorporating local feature extraction of distinct long- and short-term trajectories, followed by global feature fusion using a transformer model, results in better performance than a transformer-only structure.